Keynotes

 "How AI Disrupts: Lessons for the Built Environment from Other Industries"

-Dr. Clayton Miller is an Assistant Professor at the National University of Singapore (NUS) in the Department of the Built Environment.
+Dr. Clayton Miller is an Associate Professor at the National University of Singapore (NUS) in the Department of the Built Environment.
 He is the creator of the edX online Course - Data Science for Construction, Architecture, and Engineering - that has had 30,000+ participants worldwide since April 2020.
 Dr. Miller's research focuses on performance data analytics using thousands of real-world case study buildings collected from facilities worldwide.

 We all know the hype — but what AI-driven mechanisms do companies actually use when changing how they do business?
 Numerous examples of AI-driven disruption exist in retail, advertising, travel, manufacturing, and other industries.
 The built environment sector is slow to innovate, but this gives us a huge advantage to learn from others!
 This talk will explore the framework of AI disruption in the built environment context.
 It will cover what AI is good for (point versus application versus system solutions) and explain why humans are still crucial, as they are much better at judgment than AI despite being beaten in terms of prediction capabilities.
 Applying new data sources from building occupants (wearables, smart devices, etc.) and applications (influencing behavior in buildings) will be covered and explored